 During the third and fourth years, most students focus on developing and completing, with guidance of a faculty committee, an individualized program of advanced study and the "dissertation prospectus."
 Students also may take additional elective courses and obtain additional clinical experience by completing part-time clinical practica at local agencies.

-During this time, students must prepare for applying to complete a 1 year, full time internship requirement.
-New students are expected to apply to the National Internship Match (APPIC).
-Those selecting to apply to the national match usually complete their internship during their 5th or 6th year of study.
+During this time, students must prepare for applying to complete a 1 year, full time internship requirement typically during their 5th or 6th year of study.
 Finally, students usually defend their doctoral dissertation during their 5th year.

 - Clinical Psychology

 - Cognition and Cognitive Neuroscience